 The best way to view your education is as an investment.
 The more it costs, the more you’ll have to earn throughout your career to make the degree worth the cost.
-And time investment also matters—a one-year degree is much different from a four-year degree and, according to the Bureau of Labor Statistics, anticipated job growth during the 10-year period from 2010 to 2020 is greater for associate degree holders than for bachelor’s degree holders.
+And time investment also matters—an MBA is much different from a standard Masters program.
+According to the Bureau of Labor Statistics, anticipated job growth during the 10-year period from 2010 to 2020 is greater for those with advanced degrees.

 Managing work and life is difficult as it is.
 Tossing school onto the pile can be downright suffocating.
-Some degrees though, such as medical assistant programs or others related to the medical field, can offer great post-degree job prospects and earning potential and present minimal challenges while you’re going through them.
+Some degrees though, can offer great post-degree job prospects and earning potential and present minimal challenges while you’re going through them.
 There are financial and time management factors to consider however, and students have to make sure they’re on top of their game throughout their studies.

-Ultimately, though, always remember that the primary goal of your education is to build toward a promising career with decent earning potential.
-Shorter degree tracks can get you out working—and earning a better wage—much faster than other paths, so the duration of your studies definitely matters.
+Always remember that the primary goal of your education is to build toward a promising career with good (or great) earning potential.
+Some majors can get you out working—and earning a better wage—much faster than other paths, so major definitely matters.
 Take some time to weigh the career prospects of your various degree options and choose the path that best suits you.